Listen free for 30 days

 A Daily Telegraph 'Book of the Week' (August 2015)

-Longlisted for 2016 PEN Hessell-Tiltman Prize.
+Longlisted for 2016 PEN Hessell-Tiltman Prize

-Ranked in 100 Best Books of 2015 in the Daily Telegraph.
+Ranked in 100 Best Books of 2015 in the Daily Telegraph

-Professor Frank McDonough is one of the leading scholars and most popular writers on the history of Nazi Germany.
-His work has been described as 'modern history writing at its very best...Ground-breaking, fascinating, occasionally deeply revisionist' by renowned historian Andrew Roberts.
+Frank McDonough's work has been described as, 'modern history writing at its very best...Ground-breaking, fascinating, occasionally deeply revisionist' by renowned historian Andrew Roberts.

 The Gestapo will provide a chilling new doorway into the everyday life of the Third Reich and give powerful testimony from the victims of Nazi terror and poignant life stories of those who opposed Hitler's regime while challenging popular myths about the Gestapo.